ProbShin/Mat-File-Interface/README.md

 # mat2cpp
-read and write matlab mat format using c++
+A free read and write matlab mat format using c++.